GreenD93/whale_contest_blog_credibility/README.md

 ## 참고 문헌

 *	[1] Fogg, B. J., & Tseng, H.(1999).
 The elements of computer credibility. _In Proceddings of the SIGCHI conference on Human Factors in Computing Systems_(pp.80-87).
 ACM
-*	[2] How Do Humans Assess the Credibility of Weblogs: Qualifying and Verifying Human Factors with Machine Learning _SIGCHI_ (under review).
+*	[2] How Do Humans Assess the Credibility of Weblogs: Qualifying and Verifying Human Factors with Machine Learning _SIGCHI_ (conditionally accepted).
 *	[3] 기계학습 기반 블로그 신뢰도 시각화 웹 어플리케이션 개발: Visualization Web Application Development Based on Machine learning for Credibility of Weblogs _KHCI_ (under review).
 *	[4] Mukherjee, A., Venkataraman, V., Liu, B., & Glance, N. S. (2013, July).
 What yelp fake review filter might be doing?.
 In ICWSM (pp. 409-418).
 *	[5] Benevenuto, F., Magno, G., Rodrigues, T., & Almeida, V. (2010, July).
 Detecting spammers on twitter.
 In Collaboration, electronic messaging, anti-abuse and spam conference (CEAS) (Vol. 6, No. 2010, p.
 12).